-It’s prudent to make the assumption that any child for whom an adoption plan is made — whether a domestic or international placement, independently or through an agency — is at risk for the effects of prenatal substance abuse.
+When you adopt — whether a domestic or international placement, independently or through an agency — it’s prudent to be prepared for your child to be at risk for the effects of prenatal substance abuse.

 Although this might sound very frightening, research shows, in fact, that almost all children will do well in a loving, stimulating home.

 Although medical professionals frequently request testing of a newborn’s urine to determine exposure to drugs, these screens have little predictive value.
 They reveal exposure to drugs only in the 72 hours before the test and thus give no information about exposure earlier during pregnancy.

 Prenatal exposure to drugs, alcohol, or tobacco, may have only mild short-term consequences, but the consequences may also be more long-term.
 Unfortunately, there is no way to predict with certainty the impact of prenatal substance abuse upon a child at the time of the child’s adoption.

 Looking Out for Symptoms

 Children exposed to drugs, alcohol, and tobacco prenatally may exhibit a range of symptoms.
 Prenatal drug and alcohol exposure increases the risk that a child will be born prior to due date and have low birth weight (less than five pounds at full term).